NuGet/NuGetDocs/NuGet.Docs/docs/Tools/NuGet-CLI.md

-#NuGet CLU

-The NuGet command line may be installed onto a machine in a few possible ways.

-1. Direct download of the executable from [https://dist.nuget.org/win-x86-commandline/latest/nuget.exe](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).
-The executable may be placed anywhere on the file system, and in most cases should be placed in a directory that is listed in the PATH environment variable.
-1. Install the [NuGet.CommandLine](http://www.nuget.org/packages/NuGet.CommandLine/) package from the NuGet Visual Studio client and either move nuget.exe to a common location or execute it in the context of your project.
-1. Install the [NuGet.CommandLine](http://chocolatey.org/packages/NuGet.CommandLine) Chocolatey package using the Chocolatey client.
-More information on Chocolatey can be found at [http://chocolatey.org].
+# NuGet CLI

+The [Install Guide]() gives you an overview of the various ways to install NuGet CLI on your box.
+NuGet CLI is used to create, publish, manage and download your packages.

-## Install Command
+## install

 Installs a package using the specified sources.
-If no sources are specified, all sources defined in %AppData%\NuGet\NuGet.config are used.
-If NuGet.config specifies no sources, uses the default NuGet feed.
+If no sources are specified, all sources defined in `%AppData%\NuGet\NuGet.config` are used.
+If nuget.config specifies no sources, uses the default NuGet feed.

-### Install Command Usage
+### Usage

     nuget install packageId|pathToPackagesConfig [options]

 Specify the id and optionally the version of the package to install.
 If a path to a packages.config file is used instead of an id, all the packages it contains are installed.

-### Install Command Options
+### Options

 <table>
     <tr>
         <td>Source</td>